-• Average Wood Pole Replacement Cost3
+Average Wood Pole Replacement Cost4

 The Average Wood Replacement Cost measure tracks the all-in cost of installing wood poles on the distribution system.

-In 2021, the unit cost was \$7,847.
-The increase over 2020 is primarily due to higher replacement volumes of legacy assets (such as Box Construction, Underground Legacy Infrastructure etc.) and increases in unit costs for segments replacing legacy assets (such as Box Construction).
+In 2023, the three-year average unit cost was \$8,179.
+The increase over the 2022 result of \$7,973 is primarily due to higher replacement volumes of legacy assets (such as box construction, underground legacy infrastructure, etc.) and increases in unit costs for these assets.